Fennel and The Priory

 "Fennel, who is 21, is one of the generations of younger anglers who gives me faith in the future".

 Fennel's writing has appeared in a variety of publications such as Trout & Salmon, The Flyfishers' Journal, Classic Angling, Angling Times, Gardeners' World Magazine, Horticulture Week, and Farmers Guardian.
-He's lectured extensively on subjects as diverse as adventure and free spirit, identity and self, bushcraft fly fishing, traditional angling, garden design, the natural world, and nature connection.
+He's lectured extensively about writing, and on subjects as diverse as adventure and free spirit, identity and self, bushcraft fly fishing, traditional angling, garden design, the natural world, and nature connection.

 Today, Fennel is a full-time writer and broadcaster, immersed in Priory-related projects and enjoying the good life at his home in North Wales.